Exponential stability of data-driven nonlinear MPC based on input/output models: Introduction

 \section{Introduction}

 Model predictive control (MPC) is nowadays a well-established advanced control technique, where the input is determined by solving a finite-horizon constrained optimal control problem~\cite{grune2017nonlinear}.
-For the stability analysis, terminal conditions are often utilized~\cite{RawlMayn17}.
-Alternatively, stability can be established using a sufficiently long prediction horizon and some stabilizability conditions related to the stage cost~\cite{GrimMess05,GrunPann10,CoroGrun20,granzotto2020finite}.
-These results rely on the use of a positive-definite stage cost penalizing the deviation of the state from the desired set point.
-However, in practical applications, output weighting is often preferred as it is closely related to the closed-loop performance.
-This is particularly relevant when MPC is based on input/output models.
-In this case, the resulting stage cost is only positive semi-definite in the system state, and the stability analysis requires more general tools, based on the condition that the stage cost is detectable~\cite{kohler2021constrained,KohlZeil23}.
+For the stability analysis, terminal conditions are often utilized\karl{, see~\cite{RawlMayn17} and the references therein}.
+Alternatively, stability can be established using a sufficiently long prediction horizon and some stabilizability condition related to the stage cost~\cite{GrimMess05,GrunPann10,CoroGrun20,granzotto2020finite}\karl{, see \cite{grune2017nonlinear} for an overview}.
+These results \karl{rely on} positive-definite stage cost penalizing the deviation from the desired set point.
+However, in \karl{practice}, output weighting is often preferred \karl{since state measurements might not be available neccessitating the use of input/output models.
+Moreover, output weighting} is closely related to closed-loop performance. \karl{Then}, the resulting stage cost is only positive semi-definite in the system state, and the stability analysis requires more general tools, based on \karl{detectability conditions on the stage cost} ~\cite{kohler2021constrained,KohlZeil23}.